vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 ### Step 2: Build configuration

-In this step, you'll configure the artifact of the Simulation to execute.
+In this step, you'll configure the package of the Simulation to execute.

 {{< img src="create-simulation2.png" alt="Create simulation - Step 2" >}}